 - After Repair Value: enter the current market value of the property.

 If you've already paid off your mortgage and don't plan to get another one, leave financing disabled.
-If you haven't paid off your mortgage, enter the following:
+If you haven't paid off your mortgage or are refinancing, enter the following:

 - Loan Type: select Amortizing.